miertink/ZwiftLight/README.md

    - The python code first connects to your MQTT broker.
    - It then connects to ZWIFT using 'zwift-client' API, retrieves your FTP (Functional Threshold Power) from your profile, and calculates your power zones.
-   - Once you start riding in Watopia, the API requests your real-time data every 4 deconds and begins publishing MQTT data to the RGB controller.
+   - Once you start riding in Watopia, the API requests your real-time data every 4 seconds and begins publishing MQTT data to the RGB controller.
 The led light switches on and changes colors according to your current riding power output.

 Unfortunately, there will always be a small delay between your riding power and the corresponding RGB color change.
 This is due to ZWIFT’s API limitations, which restrict the request rate (4-5 sec).